Brawl breaks out on cruise after passenger steps on flip flop

-A Carnival cruise turned into a bloody brawl when someone reportedly stepped on another passenger's flip flop.
+MELBOURNE, Australia (WABC) --A Carnival cruise turned into a bloody brawl when someone reportedly stepped on another passenger's flip flop.

-Dramatic video shows the chaos - up to 30 people fighting during a one-day South Pacific cruise on the 'Carnival Legend.'
+Dramatic video shows the chaos - up to 30 people fighting during a ten-day South Pacific cruise on the 'Carnival Legend.'

 Security guards stepped in, pinning some of the guests to the ground, and kicking two people.
 It was just one of several fights on board.